tabletcorry/sysadvent-articles/graphite.markdown

 * Munin: Fails to scale in all respects.
 Collection is more complicated than it should be, and graphs are _pre rendered_ for every possible time window.
-Needless to say, this does not scale well.
+Needless to say, this does not scale well and cannot be used dynamically.
 * Collectd: While this system is excellent at collecting data, the project does not officially support any frontend.
 This has lead to a proliferation of frontend projects that, if taken together, have all of the features you need, but no one frontend does everything.
-* XYMon: It's been some time since I used this, and I have not used it on a large sest of systems.
+* XYMon: It's been some time since I used this, and I have not used it onV a large sest of systems.
 My guess is that it would suffer from some of Munin's issues.